-The robustness of models is often measured empirically by attacking the model during evaluation.
+The robustness of models against adversarial samples is often measured empirically by attacking the model during evaluation.
 The downside of this approach is that it can only show the presence, but never the absence of adversarial samples.
 Empirical attacks essentially compute a lower bound on the inner max objective of \cref{eq:robust_optimization}.
 This means a stronger attack can potentially break the seemingly robust model later by finding worse examples~\cite{athalye2018obfuscated, tramer2020adaptive}, which then requires even stronger defenses.
-To break this arms race, a new line of work on network certifiers evolved with the goal to compute provable robustness guarantees.
+To break this arms race, a new line of work on network certifiers evolved with the goal of computing provable robustness guarantees.

 As with empirical methods, most work on certification considers local robustness guarantees for one given input at a time.
 While there are some efforts to find global robustness guarantees~\cite{leino2021globally}, it is difficult to find useful, global properties for complex neural networks.
 Therefore, current state-of-the-art methods compute local robustness certificates for the neighborhood of a fixed input~\cite{li2020sok}.
-Given a classifier $f_\theta$, an input $x$ and its perturbation set $S(x)$, a network certifier can prove the absence of adversarial examples within $S(x)$.
+Given a classifier $f_\theta$, an input $x$, and its perturbation set $S(x)$, a network certifier can prove the absence of adversarial examples within $S(x)$.

 These robustness certificates can be formalized as a binary function.
 A certifier $C_f$ for model $f_\theta$ is defined as